 My second inspiration; I am from a colder climate where winters have heavy snowfall.
 I remember sledding down hills with large metal snow saucers.
 It may sound ironic but what a great idea!

 My current artwork now combines my impressionist style within a concave surface, capturing even more depth and broadening the imagination.
 The process begins with preparing the metal saucer, priming and sealing are very important.
 Additional textured media (ie. canvas, paper, tissue, etc..) are applied before the actual painting is started.
-The finished artwork is mounted on a three-dimensional and textured surface.
+The finished artwork is mounted on a three-dimensional and textured surfaces.
+Click here to visit gallery.